H0PP3R/pacman/README.md

 ### How to Run
 This pacman code runs on **Python2.7**

-Run the command below to play pacman using the MDPAgent <br />
+Run the command below within the `./code` repository to play pacman using the MDPAgent <br />
 ```python pacman.py -p MDPAgent -l mediumClassic```

 To run multiples games of pacman without the interface displayed <br />